The United States Air Force Thunderbirds poised on the runway, waiting for the morning fog to clear

 (With excerpts from TAMPA’S MacDILL FIELD DURING WORLD WAR II by Abraham Scherr)

-The pre-history of MacDill Field, as it was known throughout World War II, began with the successful efforts of U.S. Congressman J. Mark Wilcox of West Palm Beach to pass his National Defense Act through Congress.
+The early beginnings of MacDill Field, as it was known throughout World War II, started with the successful efforts of U.S. Congressman J. Mark Wilcox of West Palm Beach to pass his National Defense Act through Congress.
 In 1935 Wilcox succeeded, although without funding, to push through the passage of the bill that authorized six new airfields for the country, including one in the southeastern United States.

 Mayor Robert E. L. Chancey,